-Data Breach Check – Have I Been Pwned?
+Data Breach Check Tool – Have I Been Pwned?

 A data breach, or data leak, is a security infringement in which information is taken or accessed by an unauthorized third party.
-Data breaches are seriously damaging to both the companies and the consumers.
+Data breaches are seriously damaging to both companies and consumers.
 Not only are they expensive to recover from, but in some cases, the information stolen can damage lives.
-Therefore, using tools like the data breach checker are essential in order to stay on top of your data security.
+Therefore, using tools like the data breach checker is essential to staying on top of your data security.

-Data breaches occur most often with big companies that keep a lot of sensitive user information on file.
-Even if a company has high-quality information security, hackers are capable of cracking through layers of protection to expose large amounts of information.
+Data breaches occur most often with big companies that keep sensitive user information on file.
+Even if a company has high-quality information security, hackers can crack through layers of protection to expose large amounts of information.
 Data breaches can expose names, phone numbers, email addresses, birthdays, Social Security numbers, online account logins, credit card numbers, bank account numbers, and more.

 Am I at risk for being a victim of a data breach?

 Even if you take every security precaution to protect your online accounts — which you still should do — you’re not in the clear.
-Some technologically-savvy users can glean information about you from your IP address, including your general location.
-The What Is My IP website homepage shows you your own IP, but you'll have to take additional steps to hide it from others, such as using a VPN.
+Some technologically savvy users can glean information about you from your IP address, including your general location.
+The What Is My IP homepage shows you your IP address, but you'll have to take additional steps to hide it from others, such as using a virtual private network.

-But be encouraged: there are security measures that you can take to better protect yourself and your personal information.
-Though nothing is guaranteed, following these tips helps limit your chances of becoming victim to a data breach.
+But be encouraged: there are security measures that you can take to protect yourself and your personal information better.
+Though nothing is guaranteed, following the tips in this article helps limit your chances of becoming victim to a data breach.

 Three ways to protect against a data breach